Serena1432/nobihaza-guides/status.en.md

 > **It's possible to run them, but you need a MacBook, an iPhone/iPad, and an understanding of iOS app development.**

-The nature of these games is that they are made with JavaScript, so you can still port the game to iOS in the same way that [**Doraemon: Nobita's Resident Evil 2 (Vietnamese)**](https://nobi2.s1432.org) did, by putting the game into an embedded browser (which could be WKWebView or UIWebView).
+The nature of these games is that they are made with JavaScript, so you can still port the game to iOS in the same way that [**Doraemon: Nobita's Resident Evil 2 (Vietnamese Version)**](https://nobi2.s1432.org) did, by putting the game into an embedded browser (which could be WKWebView or UIWebView).
 However, this method requires you to have a MacBook, an iPhone/iPad, and some understanding of iOS app development/JavaScript to be able to fix errors during the porting process.

 I will not provide a guide for this.
 If you are curious, you can find guides on the Internet.